matuteiglesias/journal/content/Dev/2025-05-07_Resolved_DataFrame_AttributeError_and_Session_Anal.md

 ### Key Activities
 - **Fixed DataFrame AttributeError**: Corrected a typo in the 'groupby' method in pandas, providing proper usage and examples.
-- **Analyzed Productive Sessions**: Reviewed a timeline of work sessions from April 30 to May 3, focusing on their nature and [[productivity]].
+- **Analyzed Productive Sessions**: Reviewed a timeline of work sessions from April 30 to May 3, focusing on their nature and productivity.
-- **Session Memos Reviewed**: Reflected on various session memos, including [[debugging]], SQL workflows, visualization setup, and [[project management]] insights.
+- **Session Memos Reviewed**: Reflected on various session memos, including debugging, SQL workflows, visualization setup, and project management insights.

 ### Achievements
 - Successfully resolved the AttributeError in pandas.
-- Gained insights into productive work session patterns and [[strategic planning]].
+- Gained insights into productive work session patterns and strategic planning.

 ### Pending Tasks
-- Further exploration of session clustering and [[productivity]] enhancement strategies.
+- Further exploration of session clustering and productivity enhancement strategies.